 It’s hot.
 Have you noticed?

 In Ayurveda (the ancient Indian system for whole health), summer is known as pitta season, which roughly translates to don’t-touch-me-I’m-too-sticky-to-breathe… season.
-Sometimes all that heat from the sun can raise our own internal temperatures, showing up as aggression and irritability (temper, anyone?), redness in the skin (yay! heat rash! …and sunburn), funky digestion (too many potato chips), and overall sweatyuckiness.
+Sometimes all that heat from the sun can raise our own internal temperatures, showing up as aggression and irritability (temper, anyone?), redness in the skin (hello, sunburn), funky digestion (too many potato chips), and overall sweatyuckiness.

 Before you try to stab a neighbor with your ice-pop, do yourself a favor and read through our tips for keeping cool and staying chill.